BrightHome Advisor

 If your breaker trips are accompanied by lighting changes, see Why Your Lights Are Flickering (And When It’s Dangerous) for related warning signs.

-These items can help you identify overload patterns and avoid unsafe “trial-and-error” resets.
+These homeowner-friendly tools can help you identify overload patterns, isolate problem devices, and avoid unsafe trial-and-error resets.

 Plug-In Energy Monitor